nehaljwani/team.exiv2.org/book/IMaEA.md

 | 32           | undefined | jpeg_size           | JPEG                        |

 The tvisitor.cpp code will reveal the structure of the CMT1, CMT2, CMT3, CMT4, THMD and PRVW as follows.
-It appears that Canon do not use the tiffDict/IFD1 feature of the Exiv2 specification to store a thumbnail.
+It appears that Canon do not use the tiff/IFD1 feature of the Exiv2 specification to store a thumbnail.5 Pr

 ```bash
 .../book/build $ ./tvisitor -pR ../files/cr3.cr3